 CTNS has faithfully pursued three program areas over its history, and it has steadily grown in each one.
-Professor Russell, as Professor of Theology and Science in Residence, teaches and advises both doctoral and seminary students at the GTU.
+Professor Russell, as Professor of Theology and Science, teaches and advises both doctoral and seminary students at the GTU.
 The Center's teaching program also has extended to local churches and groups through adult education classes and workshops.
 Dr. Russell has guided numerous GTU students, many of whom are now tenured professors in colleges, universities and seminaries, thereby expanding the dialogue to future clergy, faculty and lay persons.
 In 2004 the Center was able to establish and award an annual graduate student fellowship to help support GTU doctoral students based on their academic potential.
 CTNS has awarded six fellowships so far, renamed the Charles H. Townes Graduate Student Fellowship in 2007.

 Second, the Center has an extensive programmatic commitment to research.
 At least once a year the J. K. Russell Fellowship brings a distinguished scholar to the GTU community for a research conference, and to stimulate the existing research activity underway among GTU faculty and students alike.
 In 2004, the Center established the J. K. Russell Fellowship fund to support this annual research program.